nathanqueija/2048/README.md

 # 2048 in React + Typescript

 This is a React + Typescript version of the game 2048.
+You can play the game here: https://nathanqueija.github.io/2048/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).